Tuesday, September 26, 2023

 As I'm writing this blog post on Saturday, September 23, it is currently 64 degrees Fahrenheit and raining.
 That's basically perfect weather for staying inside and writing a blog post!

-With that aside, now would be a good time to write about the dividend increases that I received during the month (besides Lockheed Martin, which will be announcing its dividend increase likely on Sept.
-29).
+With that aside, now would be a good time to write about the dividend increases that I received during the month.
 Let's dig in.

 Actual Dividend Increases for September 2023